gvwilson/thirdbit/fiction/santas/index.md

 "Kind heart,
 and a beautiful singing voice, but as clumsy as an ox on ice skates.
-Broke or burned every toy they tried to make, so no elfing for them, and they could trip over a rock that was clear across the other side of the street."
+They could trip over a rock that was clear across the other side of the street."

 "So no deliveries?"
 Finner ventured.